Mathematics of apportionment: Minimizing pairwise inequality

 This analysis was done by Huntington in the 1920s.
 Some of the possibilities do not lead to a stable solution.
 For example, if we define inequality as $|a_i/a_j - t_i/t_j|$, then there are instances in which, for any allocation, moving a seat from one agent to another might decrease their pairwise inequality.
 There is an example with 3 states with populations (737,534,329) and 16 seats.

 Bias towards large/small agents

-When the agents are federal states, it is particularly important to avoid bias between large states and small states.
-There are several ways to measure this bias formally.
-All measurements lead to the conclusion that Jefferson's method is biased in favor of large states, Adams' method is biased in favor of small states, and Webster's method is the least biased divisor method.
+The seat bias of an apportionment is the tendency of an apportionment method to systematically favor either large or small parties.
+Jefferson's method and Droop's method are heavily biased in favor of large states; Adams' method is biased in favor of small states; and the Webster and Huntington–Hill methods are effectively unbiased toward either large or small states.